wp-plugins/nextgen-facebook/readme.txt

 = 7.6.13 =

-Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some cases, fix to better control URL rewriting service failures.
+Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some special cases, fix to better control URL rewriting service failures.